CSS Animation – @property Radial Gradient Zoom Animation

 Zoom is a versatile animation tool.
 You can use it to highlight important areas of your content.

-In this article, you’ll learn how to make a zoom-in and zoom-out animation effect by combining CSS @property
+In this article, you’ll learn how to make a zoom-in and zoom-out animation effect by combining CSS @property and radial-gradient.

-Read this article if you’re unfamiliar with @property
+Read this article if you’re unfamiliar with @property.

-.
-Check for the latest browser support if you use @property
+Safari and Chromium-based browsers support @property.
+Check for the latest browser support if you use @property for production websites.

 If you’re new to CSS gradients, read this article to understand how they work.